Stepheny755/FrontDoor/README.md

 * webcam
   * front door person identification and facial recognition
 * sitstand
-  * custom memory console for my Jarvis standing desk using Arduino
+  * custom memory console for my Jarvis standing desk using an Arduino